-Nashville, Tenn.
-(Nov.
-1, 2016) – The Nashville Business Journal recently released their 2016 “Power 100” list and among the city’s most influential, successful business men and women was The Maynard Group’s founder, Jerry Maynard.
-The list is released in four installments and includes entrepreneurs, bankers, business owners, and many more that are making the Music City a force to be reckoned with.
-Click here to read more about Maynard’s notable contributions to Nashville.
-To see the full “Power 100” list, click here.
+Nov.
+1, 2016 – The Nashville Business Journal released their 2016 “Power 100” list and among the city’s most influential, successful businessmen and women was The Maynard Group’s founder, Jerry Maynard II.
+The list is released in four installments and includes entrepreneurs, bankers, business owners, and much more that are making the Music City a force to be reckoned with.
+View the full “Power 100” list.

-Nashville, Tenn.
-(Sept.
-7, 2016) – The 2nd annual Nashville Small Business Expo took place on September 1, 2016 with Jerry Maynard at its helm.
-Highlights for Maynard included introducing long time friend Mayor Megan Barry, hearing keynote speakers Mignon Francois and DJ Wootson share their stories, and networking with the guests in attendance.
-Check out some of the highlights below!
+Sept.
+7, 2016 – The 2nd annual Nashville Small Business Expo took place in September 2016 with Jerry Maynard at its helm.
+Highlights for Maynard included introducing longtime friend Mayor Megan Barry, hearing keynote speakers Mignon Francois and DJ Wootson share their stories and networking with the guests in attendance.
+Video highlights below.

 The Maynard Group Announces New Offices, Growth, and Focus on Small Business Development

-Nashville, Tenn.
-(August 30, 2016) – The Maynard Group (TMG), founded by Jerry Maynard, II, is set to open new offices in downtown Nashville that will expand its services to small business, legislative and governmental entities.
+August 30, 2016 – The Maynard Group (TMG), founded by Jerry Maynard II, is set to open new offices in downtown Nashville that will expand its services to small business, legislative and governmental entities.
 Maynard, after serving eight years as an At-Large Metro Council Member for Nashville/Davidson County began consulting, developing and implementing strategies for business and institutional development, advocacy & carrying out legislative priorities.

 TMG has a keen focus on developing and creating economic success for all business and communities in Nashville.
 In addition to locating in the heart of Music City, the organization is involved in the upcoming Small Business Expo on September 1, 2016 at the Music City Center.
 In its second year, the event targets business owners looking to grow and network within the community and is expecting nearly 500 participants.